SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.0.5.md

 #### UnSetFlag method now also added to IEngine interface \[ID_25188\]

-Since DataMiner 10.0.0/10.0.1, you can use the engine.UnSetFlag method to clear the AllowUn­def, NoInformationEvents and NoKeyCaching run-time flags in an Automation script.
+Since DataMiner 10.0.0/10.0.1, you can use the engine.UnSetFlag method to clear the AllowUndef, NoInformationEvents and NoKeyCaching run-time flags in an Automation script.

 This method has now also been added to the IEngine interface.